Videl: Dragon Ball Z

 Videl first appears as a headstrong, tomboyish vigilante who assists the police force of Satan City.
 Gohan, her classmate at Orange Star High School, soon learns that she is the daughter of Mr. Satan, who took credit for his defeat of the superpowered villain Cell years ago and is celebrated worldwide as a hero.
 While she is raised with celebrity and fame surrounding her, her father is very protective of her, particularly with respect to her interactions with boys.
 She grew up learning martial arts in order to emulate her father, and uses her fighting abilities in her crimefighting activities.

 She becomes suspicious of Gohan after she notices him at school, and tails him in order to learn more about him.
-Videl eventually discovers Gohan's secret identity as the Great Saiyaman; realizing Gohan is more powerful then he seems, she blackmails him into teaching her combat techniques using her knowledge of his secret identity.
+Videl eventually discovers Gohan's secret identity as the Great Saiyaman; realizing Gohan is more powerful than he seems, she blackmails him into teaching her combat techniques using her knowledge of his secret identity.
 In a matter of days she learns how to fly by utilizing her ki and surpasses her father in fighting ability.
 She also gradually develops a liking for Gohan, even cutting her hair at his innocuous suggestion that long hair may get in the way of a fight.
-Videl later enters the 25th Tenka'ichi Budokai martial arts tournament, but is brutally beaten to near-death by a magically-empowered man named Spopovitch in a slanted match, enraging Gohan and sparking a chain of events which leads to the revival of the ancient primordial creature Majin Buu.
+Videl later enters the 25th Tenka'ichi Budokai martial arts tournament, but is brutally beaten to near-death by a magically empowered man named Spopovitch in a slanted match, enraging Gohan and sparking a chain of events which leads to the revival of the ancient primordial creature Majin Buu.

 Videl is devastated when she learns that Gohan is presumed dead as a result of his initial defeat by Buu.
 Along with the family members and associates of the series' main characters, Videl is relocated to Kami's Lookout after Buu goes on a murderous rampage throughout the world, but is later killed when Buu discovers and reaches the refuge.
 Videl is later returned to life through the power of the Namekian Dragon Balls, and is reunited with Gohan and her father.
 By the ending of the original series following a ten-year gap, Videl is married to Gohan and they have a daughter named Pan.